ra559/cis106/README.md

   * A Raspberry Pi 4 or other capable single board computer
 * Access to Blackboard
 * A Github account
 * A Text editor.
-We will be using [V Code](https://code.visualstudio.com/) but you can use whatever you want
+We will be using [VS Code](https://code.visualstudio.com/) but you can use whatever you want
 * How to install VS Code on Windows?
 * How to install VS Code on macOS?
 * How to install VS Code on Ubuntu?